-SSG will be required to pay over to existing partners of the Partnership most of the tax benefits SSG receives from tax basis step-ups attributable to its acquisition of units of the Partnership in connection with this offering and in the future, and the amount of those payments are expected to be substantial.
+SSG will be required to pay over to the Direct StepStone Stockholders and certain continuing partners of the Partnership most of the tax benefits SSG receives from tax basis step-ups (and certain other tax benefits) attributable to its acquisition of units of the Partnership and tax attributes SSG inherits from the Blocker Companies in connection with this offering and in the future, and the amount of those payments are expected to be substantial.

-SSG will enter into a Tax Receivable Agreement for the benefit of the continuing partners of the Partnership (not including SSG), pursuant to which SSG will pay them 85% of the amount of the net cash tax savings, if any, that SSG realizes (or, under certain circumstances, is deemed to realize) as a result of increases in tax basis (and certain other tax benefits) resulting from our acquisition of Partnership units in this offering and in future exchanges and any payments SSG makes under the Tax Receivable Agreement.
-SSG will retain the benefit of the remaining 15% of these tax savings.
+SSG will enter into an Exchanges Tax Receivable Agreement with certain continuing partners of the Partnership and a Reorganization Tax Receivable Agreement with the Direct StepStone Stockholders.
+The Exchanges Tax Receivable Agreement will provide for payment by SSG to certain continuing partners of the Partnership (not including SSG) of 85% of the amount of the net cash tax savings, if any, that SSG realizes (or, under certain circumstances, is deemed to realize) as a result of increases in tax basis (and utilization of certain other tax benefits) resulting from (i) SSG's acquisition of such continuing partner's Partnership units in connection with this offering and in future exchanges and (ii) any payments SSG makes under the Exchanges Tax Receivable Agreement (including tax benefits related to imputed interest).
+The Reorganization Tax Receivable Agreement will provide for payment by SSG to the Direct StepStone Stockholders of 85% of the amount of the net cash tax savings, if any, that SSG realizes (or, under certain circumstances, is deemed to realize) as a result of (i) the unamortized portion of the increase in tax basis in the tangible and intangible assets of the Partnership resulting from the prior acquisitions of interests in the Partnership by the Blocker Companies as well as the net operating losses, capital losses or other loss carrybacks and carryforwards of the Blocker Companies generated before the Blocker Mergers and (ii) tax benefits related to imputed interest.
+SSG will retain the benefit of the remaining 15% of these net cash tax savings under both Tax Receivable Agreements.